MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

     > The cluster needs to have at least one node of operating system and architecture type `linux/amd64` and/or `linux/arm64`.
 See [Cluster requirements](system-requirements.md#cluster-requirements) for more about ARM64 scenarios.

 * At least 850 MB free for the Arc agents that will be deployed on the cluster, and capacity to use approximately 7% of a single CPU.
 * A [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and context pointing to your cluster.
+For more information, see [Configure access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ---